-Paypal has an easy to use interface that will allow you to send invoices to buyers via email.
+Paypal has an easy-to-use interface that will allow you to send invoices to buyers via email.
 I highly recommend using PayPal for social selling as you can quickly send invoices, itemize the purchase, and charge appropriate sales taxes based on location.
-While you will incur Paypal fees for using Paypal, you also receive buyer and seller protection.
-Unlike some other payment apps, Paypal is a legitimate platform and among the simplest to use.
+While you will incur PayPal fees for using PayPal, you also receive buyer and seller protection.
+Unlike other payment apps, PayPal is a legitimate platform and among the simplest to use.

 To learn more about self-shipping options, check out this comparison video I made showing how to use each service.

 Make sure that you properly insure your parcels, provide tracking information to your buyers, and retain proof of shipment for your records.

 As a social seller, you are responsible for your own customer support and service.
 If a package is lost or damaged, you are responsible for resolving the issue with the shipping carrier.